 - Learn Latin words used in everyday Roman life

 Group size: Up to 35 pupils – you can book more than one session

-This Roman life workshop is available Thursdays and Fridays between April and September.
+This Roman life workshop is available Thursdays and Fridays in September.

 “The children and staff thoroughly enjoyed the chance to visit the Villa.
 It is an amazing resource right on the doorstep of the school and it was terrific for the children to think that under their homes may be Roman remains.”